frouo/lembot-public-website/blog/[25-06-04] how-to-export-lemlist-reports-by-tag-or-all-campaigns-at-once.md

 - **Dynamic dashboards**: Only include campaigns tagged "LinkedIn" or "Q3-2025" so new campaigns flow in automatically.
 - **Focused analysis**: Narrow down to high-value segments (e.g. VIP leads, segmented outreach) without manual updates.
-- **Time-saver**: Eliminate repetitive manual selection—set it and forget it.
+- **Time-saver**: Eliminate repetitive manual selection — set it and forget it.

 ---